Colombian Child Hosting Program

-The child’s passport, integral report, tourist visa, accommodations and meals during preparation program, and roundtrip airfare from Bogota to Denver are provided by the Colombian government, along with the social worker who will accompany each group of seven children, institution and ICBF coordination pre and post program.
+The child’s passport, integral report, tourist visa, accommodations and meals during preparation program, and some of the roundtrip airfare from Bogota to Denver are provided by the Colombian government, along with the social worker who will accompany each group of seven children, institution and ICBF coordination pre and post program.

 Additional fees which are the responsibility of the host parent/s:

-Necessary FBI police clearances for participation in the program ($100 for two)
+Necessary FBI police clearances for participation in the program (approximately $50 each)

-Airfare for the child from the program's US port of pick up and departure to your home either by air or car (accompanied with you).
+Airfare for the child from the program's US port of pick up and departure to your home either by air, train or car (accompanied with you).